MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/extend-tax-engine-configurations.md

 |BCD| Basic Customs Duty|

 ## Prerequisites
-Before you can complete the example scenarios, complete the following tasks, [Import GTE configuation from LCS](tax-engine-import-configuration.md).
+Before you can complete the example scenarios, complete the following tasks, [Tax engine import configuration](tax-engine-import-configuration.md).

 ### Add a configuration provider and make it the active provider
 1. Go to **Organization administration** > **Workspaces** > **Electronic reporting**.